- what a parameter does

 For Anthropic-compatible Messages requests, Anthropic’s native upstream values are auto and standard_only.
 Phaseo may normalize or map these values across providers while preserving Anthropic-compatible behavior on /v1/messages.

 If you are using an official Anthropic SDK with a custom base URL pointed at Phaseo, prefer Anthropic-native values on /v1/messages.
-For normalized cross-provider tier controls such as priority and flex, prefer raw HTTP requests or the gateway-native / OpenAI-style text APIs.
+For normalized cross-provider tier controls such as priority and flex, or OpenAI’s fast alias, prefer raw HTTP requests or the gateway-native / OpenAI-style text APIs.

 Parameter reference